 Hard waste items may be collected by different trucks at different times throughout your collection week.
 Our contractor delivers items for recovery or landfill.

-Made into compost at Cleanaway's South East Organics Facility (add video from green waste page).
+Turned into compost at Cleanaway's South East Organics Facility (watch a video about the facility)

-Taken to Metropolitan Transfer Station in Keysborough and processed for precious metal recovery and recycling.
+Taken to eWastec in Seaford and processed for precious metal recovery and recycling.

-Taken to Metropolitan Transfer Station in Keysborough where it is sorted and sent for recovery of metals.
+Taken to eWastec in Seaford where it is sorted and sent for recovery of metals.

 Are collected by Beaurepaires for recycling and energy recovery.
 Beurepaires are a member of the Tyre Stewardship council of Australia.
 Your tyres may be used in playgrounds, contruction or even a new road.